 As a pet owner, you are probably very familiar with the necessity of spaying or neutering your pet dog.
 Not only will it help you with your dog’s future training endeavors, but it will also help protect the domestic dog as a species and eliminate several different health concerns.

 While your dog is recovering, you can still spend lots of quality time with them.
-You can pick up a few professional grooming tools, like dog nail clippers, to ensure that your dog is still being pampered during recovery.
+You can pick up a few professional grooming tools, like dog nail clippers, to ensure your dog is still being pampered during recovery.
 Keeping your dog’s nails trimmed will help you avoid having your dog scratch and pull out stitches.

 Here are six practical tips to remember to care for your dog after neutering or spaying.